FRL: Federated Rank Learning: Introduction

-\paragraphb{\em Intuitions on FSL's robustness:} In traditional FL algorithms, clients send large-dimension model updates $\in$~$\mathbb{R}^d$ (real numbers) to the server, providing malicious clients a significant flexibility in fabricating malicious updates.
-By contrast, FSL clients merely share the rankings of the edges of the supernetwork, i.e., integers $\in[1,d]$, where $d$ is the size of the supernetwork.
-Therefore, as we will show both theoretically and empirically, FSL provides robustness by design and reduces the impact of untargeted poisoning attacks.
-Furthermore, unlike most existing robust FL frameworks, FSL does not require any knowledge about the percentages of malicious clients.
+\paragraphb{\em Intuitions on \Name{}'s robustness:} In traditional FL algorithms, clients send large-dimension model updates $\in$~$\mathbb{R}^d$ (real numbers) to the server, providing malicious clients significant flexibility in fabricating malicious updates.
+By contrast, \Name{} clients merely share the rankings of the edges of the supernetwork, i.e., integers $\in[1,d]$, where $d$ is the size of the supernetwork.
+This allows the \Name{} server to use a voting mechanism to aggregate client updates (i.e., ranks), therefore, providing high resistance to adversarial ranks submitted by poisoning clients, since each client can only cast a single vote!
+Therefore, as we will show both theoretically and empirically, \Name{} provides robustness by design and reduces the impact of untargeted poisoning attacks.
+Furthermore, unlike most existing robust FL frameworks, \Name{} does not require any knowledge about the percentages of malicious clients.

-\paragraphb{\em Intuitions on FSL's communication efficiency:} In FSL, the clients and the server communicate just the rankings of the edges in the supernetwork, i.e., a permutation of indices in $[1,d]$.
+\paragraphb{\em Intuitions on \Name{}'s communication efficiency:} In \Name{}, the clients and the server communicate just the rankings of the edges in the supernetwork, i.e., a permutation of indices in $[1,d]$.
 Ranking vectors are generally significantly smaller than the global model.
-This, as we will show, significantly reduces the upload and download communication in FSL compared to Federated Averaging (FedAvg)~\citep{mcmahan2017communication}, where clients communicate model parameters, each of 32/64 bits.
+This, as we will show, significantly reduces the upload and download communication in \Name{} compared to Federated Averaging (FedAvg)~\cite{mcmahan2017communication}, where clients communicate model parameters, each of 32/64 bits.